itsAviKaushik/Articles-Data-Visualisation-Dashboard/README.md

         This will install all the node packages required for this application to preform.

+Step 2: Connect your database to the application.
+Or, import the data
+        from jsondata.json file in `assignnent/` folder.
+And set the uri of database on dbConnect.js file in `src/` folder.

-Step 2: Run `npm start` to start this application.
+Step 3: Run `npm start` to start this application.
         You can use `npm run dev` to run development server on nodemon.

-Step 3: Run you application on your register local server.
+Step 4: Run you application on your register local server.
         By default, local server is running on http://localhost:8000